 1. Look for “Own-Occupation” Coverage

 The most critical feature in a disability policy for doctors is an “own-occupation” definition of disability.
-This means you’ll receive benefits if you’re unable to perform the specific duties of your occupation, even if you can work in another capacity.
+This means you’ll be eligible to receive benefits if you’re unable to perform the specific duties of your occupation, even if you can work in another capacity.

 For example, if a surgeon develops a hand tremor and can no longer operate but decides to teach or consult, a true own-occupation policy can still pay benefits.
 Without this feature, you might not qualify for coverage if you can work in a different role.